carlosdelsol/MongoDB-Certification/M101JS/week2/Quizzes.md

 * [ ] This can be done at any point, and will reset the cursor.
 * [ ] This can only be done when the cursor is created.
 * [ ] This can be done only before the cursor is created.
-* [o] This can be done at any point before the first document is called and before you've checked to see if it is empty.
+* [X] This can be done at any point before the first document is called and before you've checked to see if it is empty.
 * [ ] This can be done at any point, and will apply to any documents the cursor hasn't yet pulled.

 ## QUIZ: COUNTING RESULTS